realnc/dosbox-core/README.md

   [discussion thread over at Vogons](https://www.vogons.org/viewtopic.php?f=41&t=12424) about this patch.

+* Better support for .conf files.
+  When a .conf file is loaded as content, the dosbox settings specified in the .conf file will not conflict with core options.
+The core options will be synced with the .conf file settings and marked as locked.

 * Other general, under-the-hood improvements and bugfixes.

 DOSBox-core was originally based on the https://github.com/libretro/dosbox-svn